The Sopranos head up to the Baccalieri’s lake-house

 When we first met Bobby Baccalieri in episode 2.02 “Do Not Resuscitate,” he did not command much respect.
 (Tony threatened to shove his quotations book up his fat fuckin’ ass.)
 And after hearing his Notre Dame/Nostradamus confusion in 4.01, it might have been insulting to rocks to describe him as “dumb as a rock.”
 But he has become more of a substantial person over the seasons.
 Tony even hints to him now that he may replace “someone” in the hierarchy who Tony has been grooming to look after the family and la famiglia should something happen to him.
 (We know that that “someone” is Christopher.
 There is obviously some sort of beef between Tony and Chris—Tony disgustedly hangs up when Chris calls to wish him Happy Birthday.
 Perhaps T is still stewing over Christopher’s relationship with Julianna Skiff.)
 I think it’s possible that one reason why Tony assigns the whacking in this episode to Bobby is because he wants to give Bobby greater responsibility now that his relationship with Chris is in a chilly spot.
 I had previously found it a little weird that mild-mannered Bobby would want to marry a woman like Janice (even if he does like “the spitfire type”), but now we really see how advantageous—perhaps even a little cunning—it was for him to marry the Boss’ sister.
 Bobby Bacala has steadily been making his way up the ladder in SopranoWorld, and will continue do so through Season 6.

 You’ve come a long way, Bobby.
-Just try not to think about the fact that every step you take forward as a mobster means you must take two steps backward as a human being.
+Just try not to think about the fact that every step you take forward as a mobster means you’re taking two steps backward as a human being.

 One of the most interesting things about S6 Part II is how we as viewers approached it.
 Some TV shows have the misfortune of ignominiously getting cancelled between seasons, and therefore its viewers were never even aware that they were watching its final season.
 That is definitely not what happened with The Sopranos—we were all very aware that this was gonna be it.
 And that is probably why we had such a tendency to read into every little detail in The Final Nine, tried to read into how every little thing might predict the ending.
 This becomes even truer on re-watch; we tend to endow the events of these final episodes with great prophetic significance.